bschnei/ebu-bootloader/README.md

 ```
 When successful, the image meant for `bubt` is output to `trusted-firmware-a/build/a3700/release/flash-image.bin`.

+## Testing
+The fantastic [mox-imager](https://gitlab.nic.cz/turris/mox-imager) tool makes it possible to boot the device from a new TF-A image *without flashing the new image to the device's permanent storage (SPINOR)*.
+I'll refer to this process as *sideloading*.

+Sideloading facilitates testing a potential new bootloader image without overwriting the device's current bootloader.
+Because the device has this capability, there are __zero excuses__ for flashing a bootloader so broken that the device doesn't at least make it to a U-Boot prompt.
+If you sideload a potential new TF-A image via mox-imager and discover that it's completely broken, you can simply power cycle the device to go right back to the current stable bootloader.

+However, simply making it to the U-Boot prompt is also not a guarantee that the new image is also *stable* and *fully functional*.
+E.g. the device tree built into U-Boot could have problems that prevent U-Boot from accessing storage devices.

+As a result, **before** flashing any new TF-A image to permanent storage, test it by sideloading it.
+Then watch boot messages/check logs to make sure the system still boots normally. *Then use it for at least a few days*.
+Do not let it sit idle and then assume everything is fine just because it hasn't crashed after a few days.
+Put the CPU under load, run [stress](https://github.com/resurrecting-open-source-projects/stress), use it as a router, test anything and everything you know to be working and stable with the current bootloader.

+To use mox-imager, connect the USB serial console port to the host that will run mox-imager and has the TF-A image you want to sideload.
+Linux should create a device node like /dev/ttyUSB0.
+Be sure to close any other programs that could interfere with the device node that represents the USB console such as PuTTY.
+A sample command might be: `mox-imager -D /dev/ttyUSB0 -b 3000000 -t -E flash-image.bin` where `flash-image.bin` is the path to the image you want to sideload.

+Follow the on-screen instructions.
+It is normal for mox-imager to need several power cycles before successfully putting the device in sideload mode.

-## USB Flashing
+## Flashing to Permanent Storage
-Put the TF-A image file onto a USB flash drive and run `bubt flash-image.bin spi usb` to flash the image to the device's permanent storage (SPINOR).
+After you are comfortable with the stability and performance observed in testing, put the TF-A image file onto a USB flash drive and plug it into the device.
+Power cycle and stop the boot process at U-Boot.
+Run `bubt flash-image.bin spi usb` to flash the image to the device's permanent storage.
 Resetting the device will then cause it to load the newly flashed image.

-## UART Recovery
+## Recovery
-If the device fails to make it to the U-Boot prompt using the bootloader stored in SPI, it is possible to sideload a known stable TF-A image via UART using [mox-imager](https://gitlab.nic.cz/turris/mox-imager).

-For example: `mox-imager -D /dev/ttyUSB0 -b 3000000 -E flash-image.bin` where `flash-image.bin` is the path to the image you want to sideload.

-Note that the device might need to be put in UART boot mode by setting jumper switch J10 to 0 on the board itself.
-Normal boot mode has all jumpers in the block (J3, J10, and J11) set to 1 so normally only J10 might need to be changed.
-For more info, see page 13 in the Quick Start Guide in docs.

-It may take a few power cycles for `mox-imager` to successfully put the device in download mode.
-Be sure to close any other programs that could interfere with the device file that represents the USB console (usually /dev/ttyUSB0) such as PuTTY.
-Once U-Boot loads, `bubt` is then available to flash SPI again.
-After flashing a known working image to SPI, power down the device, change jumper J10 back if needed, and confirm the device boots as expected.
+Sideloading can also be used to recover from a bad bootloader flashed to permanent storage (e.g. power goes out while flashing, bit flips, etc.), but you have to have a known stable bootloader handy.
+Sideload it, interrupt U-Boot, and then use `bubt` to flash a good bootloader to SPI again.

 ## Notes

 ### U-Boot
 Upstream U-Boot is missing the device tree (.dts) and default configuration (defconfig) for the ESPRESSObin Ultra.
-A [patch for the device tree](https://patchwork.ozlabs.org/project/uboot/list/?series=397560) has been submitted upstream.
-The default configuration is patched in as mvebu_espressobin_ultra-88f3720_defconfig.
+The default configuration is patched in as mvebu_espressobin_ultra-88f3720_defconfig and the device tree as u-boot-dts.patch.

 ### CPU Frequency Scaling at 1.2GHz
 The Armada 3720 CPU (88F3720) is capable of speeds up to 1.2Ghz, but mainstream Linux disables 1.2Ghz as a speed for this device.
 If you flash a bootloader that sets the CPU speed to 1.2Ghz (CLOCKSPRESET=CPU_1200_DDR_750) Linux will not be able to manage the CPU frequency (cpufreq-dt does not load) and the system will run stably, but at full speed (1.2Ghz) continuously.
 For a long discussion, see [here](https://github.com/MarvellEmbeddedProcessors/linux-marvell/issues/20).